Underwater noises heard in frantic search for submersible missing with 5 aboard near Titanic

 The search for the missing vessel has drawn international attention.
 In Dubai, where the missing British adventurer Hamish Harding lives, Crown Prince Hamadan bin Mohammed Al Maktoum wrote: “Dubai and its people pray for their safety and hopeful return home.”

-Also aboard are Pakistani nationals Shahzada Dawood and his son Suleman, whose eponymous firm invests across the country, and French explorer and Titanic expert Paul-Henry Nargeolet.
+Others aboard include Pakistani nationals Shahzada Dawood and his son Suleman, whose eponymous firm invests across the country.
+In Pakistan’s port city of Karachi, employees at his firms said they prayed for the two’s safe return, as did government officials.
+French explorer and Titanic expert Paul-Henry Nargeolet also was on the vessel.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.